mgechev/blog.mgechev.com/content/post/2014-05-08-angularjs-in-patterns-part-1-overview-of-angularjs.md

 *   services
 *   filters

-These components can be grouped inside different modules, which helps to achieve higher level of abstraction and handle complexity.
-Each of the components encapsulates specific piece of the application’s logic.
+These components can be grouped inside different modules, which helps achieve a higher level of abstraction and handle complexity.
+Each of the components encapsulates a specific piece of the application’s logic.

 ## Partials

-The partials are HTML strings.
+Partials are HTML strings.
 They may contain AngularJS expressions inside the elements or their attributes.
-One of the distinctions between AngularJS and the others frameworks is the fact that AngularJS’ templates are not in an intermediate format, which needs to be turned into HTML (which is the case with mustache.js and handlebars, for example).
+One of the distinctions between AngularJS and others frameworks is the fact that AngularJS templates are not in an intermediate format, which need to be turned into HTML (which is the case with mustache.js and handlebars, for example).

-Initially each SPA loads index.html file.
-In the case of AngularJS this file contains a set of standard and custom HTML attributes, elements and comments, which configure and bootstrap the application.
-Each sub-sequenced user action requires only load of another partial or change of the state of the application, for example through the data binding provided by the framework.
+Initially each SPA loads an index.html file.
+In the case of AngularJS, this file contains a set of standard and custom HTML attributes, elements and comments, which configure and bootstrap the application.
+Each sub-sequenced user action only requires loading another partial or change of the state of the application, for example through the data binding provided by the framework.

 Sample partial